 false onion weed

 False onion weed (scientific name: Nothoscordum borbonicum) tends to grow in the same states of Australia as angled onion, but usually in dryer places.
 Sometimes you’ll find both plants in the same backyard though.
-It doesn’t smell much, but it does have a hint of an almost-oniony smell, but not in a nice way.
+It doesn’t smell much, but it does have a hint of an almost-oniony smell, only not in a nice way.
+This is false onion-weed:

 The flowers of false onion weed do look a bit similar to angled onion’s, but they tend to point upwards, not down.
 And they don’t have that green line in the middle of each petal.

-The flower stem of false onion weed is round, not triangular, in cross section.
-The leaves are more like straps, without that pointy bit along the midrib.
+The flower stem of false onion weed is round instead of triangular in cross section.
+The leaves are more like straps, without that ridge along the midrib.

 snowflakes (also called snowdrops)